Code-Institute-Submissions/latinmix-fitness/README.md

 - **About Us** feature: below the hero-image, the **LatinMix Logo** is visible with a short description text enforcing the business idea.

+ - **Classes** Home page feature: 4 images are displayed to link to the Class page.
+   On mobile they are stacked with the text and button visible.
+   On table they are 2 side by side with the text and button visible.
+   On web they are displayed 4 in line and text is invisible.
+On hover, the text and button becomes visible.

 ### Features left to implement
 Currently the business does not have a YouTube Channel, but it plans to create one in the future.
 Once the channel is created, the Footer of every page must be updated with the YouTube account and link.